-Bad news is like a tsunami, especially when the propaganda machine, news corporations and internet trolls get their little hands on it.
+Bad news can sometimes feel like a tsunami – especially when the media corporations, social networks and internet trolls compound it.

 One newsworthy story can lead to a ton of articles and generate thousands of comments by trolls on all sides, filling your news feed with all types of negativity and an all round bad impression of humanity, or the apparent lack of.

-So what can you do when you’re bombarded with bad news?
+So, what can you do when you’re surrounded by bad news?

 Some call it blissful ignorance, but I call it a good thing!

 Yep, the best thing to do is to avoid the news at all costs.
 And by news I mean news in its many formats including TV, newspaper, magazines, news feeds on Facebook, Twitter trending hashtags, I mean everything.